-If you want to learn how to structure fish or if you’re just looking to catch a lot of fish and maybe a lunker, late fall is hard to beat.
-If I can be of assistance, please contact me at 214-683-9572 or e-mail me through my website, www.LakeForkGuideTrips.com.
+Hopefully these tips help you land a few more bass this spring.
+If I can be of assistance, please contact me at 214-683-9572 or e-mail me through my website, HYPERLINK “http://www.LakeForkGuideTrips.com” www.LakeForkGuideTrips.com.

 Tom Redington is a full time bass guide on Lake Fork & a FLW Tour pro.
 He is sponsored by Lake Fork Trophy Lures, Dobyns Rods, Ranger Boats, Evinrude, Diamond Sports Marine, Lucky Craft, Costa Sunglasses, & Minn Kota.